-- The School shall clearly indicate in its Policies and Procedures, Student/Parent Handbook and Registration Forms, the lottery procedures, and any/all enrollment preferences the School will utilize. - Enrollment is subject to compliance with the provisions of section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 5.
-If this Charter is not renewed or is terminated, a student who attended the School may be enrolled in another public school pursuant to Sponsor policies. - 6.
+- Enrollment is subject to compliance with the provisions of section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 6.
+If, at the 10-day count, the registered enrollment as reflected in the Sponsor's data system is less than 75% of the School's total projected enrollment as described in Appendix 1 or as determined under the provisions of Section 3.E. of this contract, the School shall, upon request by the Sponsor, submit a revised budget within 30 days taking into account the reduced enrollment.
+Failure to provide the revised budget may constitute good cause for termination. - If this Charter is not renewed or is terminated, a student who attended the School may be enrolled in another public school pursuant to Sponsor policies. - 8.
 A student may withdraw from the School at any time and enroll in another public school, as determined by Sponsor policy.
-The School shall work in conjunction with the Sponsor, the parent(s) and the receiving school to ensure that such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) to minimize the impact on the student's grades and academic achievement.

-7. Students at the School are eligible to participate in an interscholastic extracurricular activity at the public school to which the student would be otherwise assigned to attend pursuant to section 1006.15(3)(d) and 1002.20(18)(c), Florida Statutes, unless such activity is provided by the School.
+The School shall work in conjunction with the Sponsor, the parent(s) and the receiving school to ensure that such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) to minimize the impact on the student's grades and academic achievement. - 9.
+Students at the School are eligible to participate in an interscholastic extracurricular activity at the public school to which the student would be otherwise assigned to attend pursuant to section 1006.15(3)(d) and 1002.20(18)(c), Florida Statutes, unless such activity is provided by the School.